Hunger in America 2014

 33%watered down food or drinks.

 Second Harvest Heartland is one of the nation’s largest, most efficient and most innovative food banks.
-In 2015, we delivered food for more than 77 million meals to over 1,000 food shelves, pantries and other agency partner programs serving 59 counties in Minnesota and western Wisconsin.
+In 2015, we delivered food for more than 80 million meals to nearly 1,000 food shelves, pantries and other agency partner programs serving 59 counties in Minnesota and western Wisconsin.
 Second Harvest Heartland helps relieve hunger not only by sourcing, warehousing and distributing food, but through data-driven thought leadership and community partnerships that help improve the region’s larger hunger relief system.
 For more information, visit 2harvest.org or call.